mingolino/mingNetwork/README.md

 > [!WARNING]
 > This repository is for **reading purposes only**.
 No code is shared.
 More info in [License](#License-).

-> However, you can join `mingnetwork.feathermc.gg` in 1.21 to see the result.
+> However, you can join the related server to see the result.
+> IP address : `mingnetwork.feathermc.gg`.
+Minecraft Version : `1.21`.

 ## What I Learned from Developing This Plugin
 - Using `.yml` files to **store data persistently** between server restarts.